 Despite trends that claim to mimic the results of a breast lift without surgery, a breast lift procedure remains the only effective method of rejuvenating and reshaping breasts that have begun to sag.
 Exercises purported to work as a “natural breast lift” simply strengthen the pectoral muscles without addressing the actual factors that cause breasts to droop, such as stretched breast skin and diminished breast volume.
 As a result, there is currently no non-surgical technique to lift the breasts with the long-term results characteristic of a mastopexy procedure.

-Schedule Your Breast Lift Consultation in Philadelphia
+Schedule Your Breast Lift Consultation

 If you’re considering a breast lift or another type of breast surgery, don’t hesitate to contact Dr. Bottger at 610-355-1929 today to schedule your consultation.
 Dr. Bottger will answer all of your questions and find the best course of action to help you look and feel your best.

 Dr. Bottger serves patients in Philadelphia, Newtown Square, and other nearby areas of Pennsylvania.